1-866-404-5415 US and Canada

 • Cannot be used in energy measurement applications where portability is required

-• Temperature range of -32-195 °F (0 ~ +90ËšC); lower than magnetic energy meters.
+• Temperature range of -32-195 °F (0 ~ +90˚C); lower than magnetic energy meters

 Advantages:

-• Very low installation costs – transducers clamp-on to the pipe
+• Very low installation costs – transducers clamp onto the pipe

 • Can be used in portable applications